ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Albion, A Journal of News, Politics and Literature (1822-1876)_](https://iiif.archivelab.org/iiif/sim_albion-a-journal-of-news-politics-and-literature_1875-11-27_53_48?page=6)

 #### 1875-11-27 &middot; New York

 <table style="width: 100%;"><tr><td style="width: 50%">

+Prof. Wilder gives these short rules for
+action in case of accident: For dust in the
+eyes, avoid rubbing ; dash water into them;
-, with the round point
+remove cinders, ete., with the round point
 of a lead pencil.
 (Remove insects from the
 ear by tepid water; never put a hard in-
 atrument into the ear.
 If an artery is cut